uwfmt/fsel/README.md

 | `unlock`    | `-u` | Remove stale lockfile                                    |
 | `validate`  | `-v` | Validate the selection                                   |

-Also check man page for using details.
+Also remember that old good `man` page available for this utility.

 ## Options
+Just `fsel -h` for help.

 | Flag | Description                       |
 |------|-----------------------------------|